sagemath/trac_to_gh/Issue 7278.md

 # Issue 7278: eval strings are not escaped

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7278

 Original creator: jason